 Devising the perfect classroom lock has been, as Cook said, “a balancing act.”
 Teachers needed to be able to lock their classroom doors: (1) quickly and easily; (2) without inviting student tampering; and (preferably) (3) without needing a key or other tool present.

-When schools first started implementing classroom door locks, Cook explains, they used so-called “office function locks,” which locked from inside the room with the push of a button.
+When schools first started implementing classroom door locks, Cook explained, they used so-called “office function locks,” which locked from inside the room with the push of a button.
 As any parent could guess, this setup led to mischievous students locking their teachers out of the room.
 So what is known as the traditional classroom lock was developed, which can only be locked with a key.
 It also can only be locked from outside the classroom.

 However, after the Columbine school shooting in 1999, it became clear that requiring teachers to open a classroom door in order to lock it was no longer a safe option.